Keystone Internship Summer 2023 – Paid $15.88/hr.

-The Eckley Miners’ Village Associates has openings for 3 open summer internship positions.
+The Eckley Miners’ Village Associates has openings for 3 education volunteers per semester.

-Hours: Both full-time and part-time hours and days are available (schedule is flexible) and internship may extend beyond summer for interested students.
+Hours: Both full-time and part-time hours and days are available (schedule is flexible) and volunteer may extend beyond semester for interested students.

-Compensation: This is an unpaid internship at a state historic site working for a nonprofit friends group.
+Compensation: This is an unpaid volunteer at a state historic site working for a nonprofit friends group.
 Please note that many universities and colleges offer credits/units for internships.
-Furthermore, professional references can be provided for individuals who successfully complete their internship.
+Furthermore, professional references can be provided for individuals who successfully complete the program.

-Location of internship: The museum and state historic site are located on a rural route in southern Luzerne County, seven miles east of Hazleton, and approximately twenty-five miles southeast of Wilkes-Barre.
+Location of program: The museum and state historic site are located on a rural route in southern Luzerne County, seven miles east of Hazleton, and approximately twenty-five miles southeast of Wilkes-Barre.

-Working Conditions: The internships are varied and participants will work outdoors and indoors, in the museum, store rooms, historic buildings, and have close daily interaction with members of the general public.
+Working Conditions: The volunteer programs are varied and participants will work outdoors and indoors, in the museum, store rooms, historic buildings, and have close daily interaction with members of the general public.
 Interns should be comfortable in public speaking roles.

-Duties: Student interns will support operations associated with the museum and historic site, give guided tours, and assist in annual fundraising and educational events.
-In addition students will be required to complete a project, following professional guidelines and protocols, and submit finished materials at the conclusion of the internship.
+Duties: Student volunteers will support operations associated with the museum and historic site, give guided tours, and assist in marketing, web design, annual fundraising and educational events, etc. In addition, students will be required to complete a project, following professional guidelines and protocols, and submit finished materials at the conclusion of the internship.
 Specific projects can be tailored to a student’s individual educational and career goals.

-Qualifications: Internships are open to undergraduate, graduate, professional, and credential students in a variety of fields including those interested in museum education and curation, historic preservation and conservation, history, anthropology, archaeology, and other natural sciences (such as environmental science and geology).
+Qualifications: Volunteer opportunities are open to undergraduate, graduate, professional, and credential students in a variety of fields including those interested in museum education and curation, historic preservation and conservation, history, anthropology, archaeology, communications, web design, education, and other natural sciences (such as environmental science and geology).